openvinotoolkit/openvino/docs/MO_DG/prepare_model/Supported_Frameworks_Layers.md

 ## TensorFlow Supported Operations

 Some of TensorFlow operations do not match any OpenVINO operations.
 Yet, they are still supported by Model Optimizer and can be used on constant propagation path.
-These layers are labeled `Constant propagation` in the table below:
+These layers are labeled with `Constant propagation` in the table below:

 | Operation Name in TensorFlow | Limitations|